Illegal drug trade: Western Balkans

-Since the beginning of the 21st century, the global drug trade network witnessed the emergence of criminal groups from the Western Balkans as crucial players.
+Since the beginning of the 21st century, the global drug trade network has witnessed the emergence of criminal groups from the Western Balkans as crucial players.
 These groups have moved up from being small-time crooks to major drug distributors.
-Most of these organized crime groups belonged to Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia.
+Most of these organized crime groups originated in Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia.
 The illicit trade activities of the Balkans primarily involved Latin America, Western Europe, South Africa, Australia and Turkey.
 These groups keep their operations outside the Western Balkans, while staying connected to their homeland.
-Within the network of these groups, the dealmakers operate in a proximity of supply sources and the distribution networks are managed by foot soldiers.
-However, the bosses of the organized criminal groups stay and keep their wealth in the United Arab Emirates.
+Within the network of these groups, the dealmakers operate near supply sources and the distribution networks are managed by foot soldiers.
+However, the bosses of the organized criminal groups stay and keep their wealth in the United Arab Emirates (UAE).
 The UAE is amongst the enablers of global corruption and illicit financial flows.
-Analysts have claimed that criminal actors across the world either operate from or through the Emirates.
-It was a haven for criminals, where the risk for illicit activities remains low.
+Analysts have claimed that criminal actors across the world either operate from or through the UAE.
+It was a haven for criminals, where the risk from conducting illicit activities remains low.

-For the Balkan criminals, a growing trend was to relocate to the UAE, which became an attraction to dirty money and kingpins from several European nations and the United Kingdom.
-Besides, Dubai was also dubbed as the “new Costa del Crime”, replacing the crime hideaway of Spain, the Costa del Sol.
+For the Balkan criminals, a growing trend was to relocate to the UAE, which became attractive to "dirty money" and kingpins from several European nations and the United Kingdom.
+Besides, Dubai was also dubbed as the "new Costa del Crime", replacing the crime hideaway of Spain, the Costa del Sol.
 The UAE had poor regulations for money laundering and for screening of suspicious transactions.
 The lack of regulations against illicit financial activities prompted the Financial Action Task Force (FATF) to place the Gulf country on its grey list in March 2022.
-Consequently, the Emirates’ remained a safe option for the criminals.
+Consequently, the UAE remained a safe option for the criminals.
 Nearly two-thirds of the Albanian criminal groups, who were active in trade of drugs like cocaine, were believed to be hiding in the UAE.
-One of such individuals, Eldi Dizdari was accused of international drug trafficking and was living in Dubai.
-Research revealed that these criminals invested huge amounts in the Emirates’ real estate and other economical sectors to live there.
-Another trafficker of cocaine from Bosnia, Edin Gačanin was living in the UAE using his extensive profits to buy property and protection in the country.
-Dubbed as the “European Escobar”, he connected the supply network between production markets of Latin America and consumer markets of Western European.
-He was able to evade the arrest and investigations, including by the US Drug Enforcement Administration, by seeking shelter in the Emirates.
+One such individual, Eldi Dizdari was accused of international drug trafficking and was living in Dubai.
+Research revealed that these criminals invested huge amounts in UAE real estate and other economic sectors to live there.
+Another trafficker of cocaine from Bosnia, Edin Gačanin, was living in the UAE using his extensive profits to buy property and protection in the country.
+Dubbed as the "European Escobar", he connected the supply network between production markets of Latin America and consumer markets of Western Europe.
+He was able to evade the arrest and investigations, including by the US Drug Enforcement Administration, by seeking shelter in the UAE.